 An update to a previous post.

 Thank God, the Florida legislature has enacted a law stating that any outside party wishing to view autopsy photos must gain clearance through a judge.
-Hopefully this will keep Dale Earnhardt’s autopsy photos out of the hands of internet death merchants.
+Hopefully, this will keep Dale Earnhardt’s autopsy photos out of the hands of internet death merchants.

 Ok, I’m not the biggest race fan in the world.
-As a matter of fact I don’t see what the attraction is of watching cars turn left for 3 hours.
+As a matter of fact, I don’t see what the attraction is of watching cars turn left for 3 hours.
 But when you live in the south, NASCAR is a way of life.
 2 1/2 weeks ago Dale Earnhardt was killed in a crash at the Daytona 500.
 Now as you all know I live in North Carolina.
-I live a stones throw from where Earnhardt lived and grew up.
+I live a stone’s throw from where Earnhardt lived and grew up.
 And I’ve heard nothing but good things about the man.
 I couldn’t help but get swept up in the outpouring of emotion from the local community.
 I even put the graphic you see above on the front page of my site.
 But now the media is at it again and in my “favorite” city in the country.
 The Orlando Sentinel wants access to the autopsy photos of Dale Earnhardt for their own investigative purposes.
 They claim that they would not print these photos for public viewing.
-Now there is many things wrong with this situation.
-First of all you know that if they are granted access some copy boy or other unscrupulous employee would get their hands on the photos and sell them to the highest bidder.
+Now there are many things wrong with this situation.
+First of all, you know that if they are granted access some copy boy or other unscrupulous employees would get their hands on the photos and sell them to the highest bidder.
 Then they would be splashed all over the internet.
 And would be eaten up by the same people who rent the “Faces of Death” movies and worship Charles Manson.
 Secondly, where was the Orlando Rag when drivers like Davey Allison, Adam Petty, and Kenny Erwin were killed?
-Also the family of Dale Earnhardt hasn’t even had time to grieve yet because of the media vultures in Orlando.
+Also, the family of Dale Earnhardt hasn’t even had time to grieve yet because of the media vultures in Orlando.
 How would you like it if one of your family members autopsy photos were printed for the world to see?
 This is a case of making the news instead of reporting it.
-And in their arrogance the Orlando Rag has printed an article defending their actions and listing what other newspapers support them.
+And in their arrogance, the Orlando Rag has printed an article defending their actions and listing what other newspapers support them.
 Two of the papers mentioned are in Miami and Tampa.
 And we all know the journalistic integrity of those three cities.
 Especially after the election fiasco.
-For me personally this gives me just one more reason to hate the state of Florida.
+For me personally, this gives me just one more reason to hate the state of Florida.
 As Bugs Bunny once said, “South America, take her away.”
 So do me a favor please.
 Go to the Orlando Sentinel website and give them what for.